Winston Smith (Nineteen Eighty-Four)

 Winston Smith is a fictional character and the protagonist of George Orwell's dystopian 1949 novel Nineteen Eighty-Four.
 He was employed by Orwell as an everyman character.
+He is an unremarkable individual who questions the novel's oppressive regime and secretly rebels against its edicts, but is ultimately crushed into conformity.

 Winston exists under a brutal, oppressive regime in Oceania, a totalitarian super-state.
-He works in the Ministry of Truth, rewriting historical documents for the Party, which is led by Big Brother.
+He works in the Ministry of Truth, rectifying historical documents for the Party, which is led by Big Brother.
 In defiance of the Party's directives, he begins to have revolutionary ideas, making him guilty of thoughtcrime.
 He takes further risk by beginning a forbidden secret affair with Julia, a fellow worker.
 The affair is eventually discovered and they are arrested by the Thought Police.

 Weak, unattractive and self-pitying, Winston is a flawed hero, but has been described by critics as one of the most unconventional and compelling protagonists.
 He has been portrayed in numerous adaptations of the novel in film, television, radio and theatre, including Peter Cushing in the 1954 television adaptation and John Hurt in the 1984 film.

 Role in Nineteen Eighty-Four

-Winston Smith works in the Records Department of the Ministry of Truth, where his job is to rewrite historical documents so they match the continually shifting party line.
+Winston Smith works in the Records Department of the Ministry of Truth, where his job is to revise historical documents so they match the continually shifting party line.
 He revises newspaper articles and doctors photographs—mostly to remove "unpersons", people who have fallen afoul of the party.
 Because of his proximity to the mechanics of rewriting history, Winston Smith nurses doubts about the Party and its monopoly on truth.

 Winston meets a mysterious woman named Julia, a fellow member of the Outer Party who also bears resentment toward the party's ways; the two become lovers.
 Winston encounters O'Brien, a member of the Inner Party who Winston believes is secretly a member of The Brotherhood, a resistance organisation dedicated to overthrowing the Party's dictatorship.
 Believing they have met a kindred spirit, Winston and Julia meet him privately and are given The Theory and Practice of Oligarchical Collectivism, a book written by Emmanuel Goldstein – the leader of the Brotherhood and principal enemy of the state of Oceania – under the requirement that only after they have read it will they be full-fledged members of the Brotherhood.

 O'Brien is really an agent of the Thought Police, which had Winston under surveillance.
 Winston and Julia are captured and imprisoned in the Ministry of Love, but Winston remains defiant and endures several months of extreme torture at O'Brien's hands.
 His spirit finally breaks when he is taken into Room 101 and confronted by his worst fear: the horror of being eaten alive by rats.
 He denounces Julia and pledges his loyalty to the Party.
 Any possibility of resistance or independent thought is destroyed when he is forced to accept that 2 + 2 = 5.
 By the end of the novel, Winston has been converted to an obedient, unquestioning party member who loves Big Brother.